art-from-the-machine/Mantella/README.md

 ### Hardware Requirements
 There are no discovered minimum requirements at the time of writing for Mantella, but there has been a report of Mantella crashing when running a modlist of 2000 mods.
 Mantella needs a certain amount of hardware allocation to run successfully, and if this is being soaked up by other hardware intensive mods, it may crash.

 The minimum requirements for xVASynth can be found on its [Steam page](https://store.steampowered.com/app/1765720/xVASynth/).
 It runs in CPU mode by default, using a single CPU core/thread.
 Only supports GPU acceleration on NVIDIA cards that have CUDA.
-Using the same GPU as the game will produce stutter.
-You may try using an older NVIDIA card if you have a free PCI-Express slot for your PC and run Whisper & xVASynth on that.
+Using the same GPU as the game will produce stutter, especially if it can't allocate ~2 GB of VRAM.
+You may try using an older NVIDIA card that has CUDA on another free PCI-Express slot of your PC and run any CUDA enabled services on that.

 ### Storage Requirements
 This mod requires ~27GB of space when xVASynth and all voice models are installed.
 Temporarily another ~17GB is needed to unpack the voice models.